Cirkit Designer Logo

 Introduction

 The HC-SR501 is a passive infrared (PIR) motion sensor designed to detect motion by sensing changes in infrared radiation emitted by objects within its detection range.
-This component is widely used in security systems, home automation, and DIY electronics projects.
-It is particularly popular for triggering alarms, lights, or other devices when motion is detected.
+This sensor is widely used in security systems, home automation, and DIY electronics projects.
+It is capable of detecting motion from humans or animals and can trigger actions such as turning on lights, activating alarms, or sending signals to microcontrollers like Arduino.

 Explore Projects Built with HC-SR501 PIR